AcrosonusMastering/MIDISTRUCT/README.md

 - The engine generates without evaluating.
 It does not know if a melody is good.
   That judgment is yours — generate multiple seeds and keep what works.
 - Drum note mapping follows GM standard.
 Non-GM drum plugins may require remapping.
-- Generation time scales with progression length: 2–5 sec for 2–4 chords, up to 12 sec for Blues 12 bars.

 ---